Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: Introduction

 An effective way to enhance the power spectrum is through the ultra-slow-roll inflation \cite{Martin:2012pe,Motohashi:2014ppa,Yi:2017mxs}.
-For the single field inflation with a canonical scalar field, introducing an inflection point in the potential is a very economic way to realize the ultra-slow-roll inflation, hence produce abundant PBH DM \cite{Garcia-Bellido:2017mdw,Germani:2017bcs,Motohashi:2017kbs,Ezquiaga:2017fvi,Gong:2017qlj,Ballesteros:2018wlw,Dalianis:2018frf}.
+For the single field inflation with a canonical scalar field, introducing an inflection point in the potential is a very economic way to realize the ultra-slow-roll inflation, hence producing abundant PBH DM \cite{Garcia-Bellido:2017mdw,Germani:2017bcs,Motohashi:2017kbs,Ezquiaga:2017fvi,Gong:2017qlj,Ballesteros:2018wlw,Dalianis:2018frf}.
 However, it is not an easy task to achieve the big enhancement on the power spectrum while keeping the total number of e-folds around $50-60$ by fine tuning the model parameters \cite{Sasaki:2018dmp,Passaglia:2018ixg}.
-Non-minimal coupling to gravity and non-canonical kinetic terms were then considered.
-With the coupling parameter $1/M^2$ for the non-minimally derivative coupling to Einstein tensor generalizing to a special function $g(\phi)=h/\sqrt{1+(\phi-\phi_p)^2/w^2}$, the inflationary model with the potential $\phi^{2/5}$ succeed enhancing the power spectrum up to seven orders of magnitude at small scales \cite{Fu:2019ttf,Fu:2019vqc,Dalianis:2019vit}, but both the potential and the coupling function $g(\phi)$ in this mechanism are restricted to specific forms, and we need to fine tune the model parameters.
-Motivated by k inflation \cite{ArmendarizPicon:1999rj,Garriga:1999vw} and G inflation \cite{Kobayashi:2010cm,Kobayashi:2011nu,Kobayashi:2011pc,Herrera:2018ker}, the non-canonical kinetic term $[1+G_p(\phi)]\dot\phi^2/2$ with the peak function $G_p=h/(1+|\phi-\phi_p|/w)$ was proposed to enhance the power spectrum and produce abundant PBH DM \cite{Lin:2020goi}.
-Although the problem with fine tuning of the model parameters is eased in this mechanism, but the potential was restricted to be $\phi^{2/5}$.
-This enhancement mechanism was then improved by generalizing the non-canonical kinetic term to be $G_p(\phi)+f(\phi)$ \cite{Yi:2020kmq}.
-The function $G_p$ is used to enhance the power spectrum and the function $f(\phi)$ is acted as a chameleon field to modify the shape of the potential to make the model consistent with the observations.
+Nonminimal coupling to gravity and noncanonical kinetic terms were then considered \cite{Kamenshchik:2018sig,Fu:2019ttf,Fu:2019vqc,Dalianis:2019vit,Lin:2020goi,Braglia:2020eai,Gundhi:2020zvb,Cheong:2019vzl}.
+With the coupling parameter $1/M^2$ for the nonminimally derivative coupling to Einstein tensor generalizing to a special function $g(\phi)=h/\sqrt{1+(\phi-\phi_p)^2/w^2}$, the inflationary model with the potential $\phi^{2/5}$ succeeds enhancing the power spectrum up to seven orders of magnitude at small scales \cite{Fu:2019ttf,Fu:2019vqc,Dalianis:2019vit}, but both the potential and the coupling function $g(\phi)$ in this mechanism are restricted to the specific forms, and we need to fine tune the model parameters.
+Motivated by k inflation \cite{ArmendarizPicon:1999rj,Garriga:1999vw} and G inflation \cite{Kobayashi:2010cm,Kobayashi:2011nu,Kobayashi:2011pc,Herrera:2018ker}, the noncanonical kinetic term $[1+G_p(\phi)]\dot\phi^2/2$ with the peak function $G_p=h/(1+|\phi-\phi_p|/w)$ was proposed to enhance the power spectrum and produce abundant PBH DM \cite{Lin:2020goi}.
+Although the problem with the fine tuning of the model parameters is eased in this mechanism, but the potential was restricted to be $\phi^{2/5}$ \cite{Lin:2020goi} or $\phi^{1/3}$ \cite{Gao:2021vxb}.
+This enhancement mechanism was then improved by generalizing the noncanonical kinetic term to be $G_p(\phi)+f(\phi)$ \cite{Yi:2020kmq}.
+The function $G_p$ is used to enhance the power spectrum and the function $f(\phi)$ is acted as a chameleon field to modify the shape of the potential during inflation to make the model consistent with the observations.
 In this improved mechanism, it was shown that the inflation driven by the Higgs bonson with the potential $\lambda \phi^4/4$ in the standard model of particle physics satisfies the CMB constraints and provides the seed of PBH DM \cite{Yi:2020kmq}.
-The improved mechanism also works for T-model and other peak functions are also possible, so the potential for the inflaton and the peak function are not restricted in this mechanism.
+The improved mechanism also works for natural inflation \cite{Gao:2020tsa} and T-model, and other peak functions are also possible, so the potential for the inflaton and the peak function are not restricted in this mechanism.